-- If payments are not made by the due dates: Interest at the prime rate plus 2% will be levied on all accounts in arrears. - All academic records for the contractual period of payment default will be withheld; and - International students with fees outstanding on 1 July will not be allowed to continue with their second-semester studies. - If a student neglects to settle her/his account, the University may also apart from any other rights hand over the account, to an attorney for collection that will change a collection fee.
+- If payments are not made by the due dates: Interest at the prime rate plus 2% will be levied on all accounts in arrears. - All academic records for the contractual period of payment default will be withheld; and - International students with fees outstanding on 1 July will not be allowed to continue with their second-semester studies. - If a student neglects to settle her/his account, the UFS may also apart from any other rights hand over the account, to an attorney for collection that will charge a collection fee, for which the student will be liable.

-DOCTOR OF PHILOSOPHY with specialisation in Business Administration NQF level Credits Academic Plan Code Academic Program 10 360 BC690100 B6194
+DOCTOR OF PHILOSOPHY with specialisation in Business Administration

+NQF level Credits Academic Plan Code Academic Program 10 360 BC690100 B6194